Download the Rohan SPR product manual here.

 Spreading habit

-The spreading habit also helps recovery from adverse climatic events, particularly extended dry periods, because it spreads to fill space where ryegrass tillers may have died.
+This habit also helps pasture recover from adverse climatic events, particularly extended dry periods, because Rohan spreads to fill space where ryegrass tillers may have died.

 Rohan SPR is not indestructible.
 Like all ryegrasses it will perform best under reasonable management and soil fertility.
 But its spreading habit improves persistence.